Boundary null controllability of degenerate wave equation as the limit of internal controllability: Preliminaries

 \section{Preliminaries}

-The goal of this section is to establish the basic concepts concerning the well-posedness of system \eqref{pb1} as well some previous regularity results that will have a key role in our study.
+The goal of this section is to establish the basic concepts concerning the well-posedness of a system like \eqref{dcp0}, as well as some previous regularity results that will have a key role in our study.
+Firstly, let us present some basic notation: